-While difficult to objectively compare all aspects of the metamodels presented above, we attempt a comparison in terms of the factors described above, and present a relative comparison.
-The results are summarised in the table below; we include the specification of the BON metamodel from Section 2.3 for completeness and interest.
+While, it is difficult to objectively compare all aspects of the metamodels just presented, we attempt a comparison in terms of the factors described and present a relative comparison.
+The results are summarized in the Table II; we include the specification of the BON metamodel from Section 2.3 for completeness and interest.